schneebergerlab/syri/example.md

 Here, `--maxmatch` (for nucmer), `-m` (for delta-filter), `-THrd` (for show-coords) are essential and should be used as such.

 ### SR identification using `syri`:
 This is the main method of this package.
-It takes `*.coords` file as input and process them to annotate structural rearrangements. syri can be run using the following command in working directory:
+It takes genome alignments coordinates as input in a tsv format.
+Additionally, fasta files for the two genomes will also be required if structure variations are also needed.
+Further, for short variation identification `delta` file (as generated from NUCmer) will also be requried.

+The usage and parameters are:

 ```bash
 usage: syri [-h] -c INFILE [-r REF] [-q QRY] [-d DELTA]
             [-log {DEBUG,INFO,WARN}] [-lf LOG_FIN] [-dir DIR]
             [--prefix PREFIX] [-seed SEED] [-nc NCORES] [-k] [-o FOUT]